ndurner/ndurner.github.io/_posts/2025-06-01-openai-codex-notes.md

 last_updated: 2025-08-07
 ---

 [Update 2025-08-28]: the notes below are about the classic/legacy version.
-This does not represent the new, rewritten Codex CLI.
+This does not necessarily represent the [new, rewritten Codex CLI](codex-cli-native).

 ---